 Do the endless winters – especially this one! – have you threatening to flee to a warmer climate? … for good.

 My Green Bay roots notwithstanding, I’m an above-40-kind-of-girl.
-I’m always California dreaming.
+Maybe it’s because I was born in July, but I’m always California dreaming.

 I’m not above the usual, “Why do we live here?,” but there’s a reason.
 In fact, many.

-That is to say, I’m here now and this is how I see it – there are four months of winter in Chicago.
+I have my eye on a future in Mill Valley, California, but for now, I’m here and this is how I see it – there are four months of winter in Chicago.

 November = there will be warm days of and on and comfortable outdoor play lasts until mid-month.
 Thanksgiving sees the month through to the close.